Nichlas/esceevee/ideas/index.md

 permalink: /ideas/
 ---

-Inspired by "100 ideas in computing" this is where I jot down my ideas.
+Inspired by "[Ideas for Computing](https://news.ycombinator.com/item?id=6078335)" this is where I jot down my ideas.
 Some ideas are more fleshed out and will get their own pages.

-- PDF like format for table data, that can be supported by version conrol.
+1. PDF like format for table data, that can be supported by version conrol. (or Version control for Excel)